Hall of Fame

 Greg Welch OAM

-Greg is acknowledged as one of the greatest triathletes due to his remarkable dominance in winning the “The Grand Slam” which includes the ITU Triathlon World Championships (1990), The Ironman World Championship (1994), the ITU Duathlon World Championships (1993) and the Long Course Triathlon World Championship (1994).
+Greg Welch is acknowledged as one of the greatest triathletes due to his remarkable dominance in winning the “The Grand Slam” which includes the ITU Triathlon World Championships (1990), the IRONMAN World Championship (1994), the ITU Duathlon World Championships (1993) and the ITU Long Course Triathlon World Championship (1996).